yadavajeet001/data-structure-and-algorithms/README.md

 # DSA
-This repository contains the data structure and algorithm quest
+This repository contains the data structure and algorithms questions